-Most employers run an MVR when hiring new employees, but not everyone continues this practice with current employees.
-However, when it comes to negligent entrustment, what you don’t know will hurt you.
-You need to know if an employee has gotten a speeding ticket, or reckless driving citation, or—even worse—a DUI.
+Most employers run an MVR when hiring new employees, but not everyone continues this practice after hiring.
+However, you need to know if an employee has gotten a speeding ticket, or reckless driving citation, or worse, a DUI.
 If an employee with a spotty record causes an accident, the victims can establish negligence on the company’s part.

 But if an MVR check turns up a new incident, you can take actions to reduce the risk of vicarious liability.
 You can order the employee to take a driver safety course, or, if the incident was really serious or part of a dangerous pattern, you can cut ties with the employee before something bad happens.

-Protect your company from vicarious liability and respondeat superior today
+Protecting your company from vicarious liability and respondeat superior